emqx/emqx-operator/README.md

 * **Simplified Deployment Configuration**: Configure the fundamentals of EMQX Cluster, including persistence, configuration, license and etc, in a Kubernetes-native way.

-For an introduction to the EMQX Operator, see the [get started](docs/user-guides/get-started.md) guide.
+For an introduction to the EMQX Operator, see the [introduction](docs/en_US/README.md).

 ## Prerequisites